-Let’s face it, giving up driving is one of the most difficult tasks any older person can do.
+Let’s face it, losing your driving privilege is one of the most difficult tasks that older drivers have to do.
 It means giving up some independence.
 It means admitting you are OLD.

-But for your own safety, for your loved ones and for the safety of others – giving away your precious car keys may be the only solution.
+But for your own safety, for your family members and loved ones and for the safety of others – giving away your precious car keys may be the only solution.

 - Losing your way in familiar roads

 - Trouble seeing the road and/or signs

 - Hard of hearing

 - Getting mixed up (like mistaking the accelerator for the brake)